Jebena: Ethiopia

 Brewing coffee is tied closely to womanhood in Ethiopia and in the Horn of Africa.
 When brewing coffee with the jebena, the youngest woman of the family is always the one to initiate the process.
 Brewing coffee in the jebena is also a distinctly social event, where during the time it takes to prepare the beans and brew the coffee, families will socialise.

 The ornate nature of a jebena makes it a coveted item for a family, with potters in Ethiopia often not having access to tools such as potter's wheels.
 As a result, a highly decorated jebena is a sign of wealth and status amongst families in Ethiopia and Eritrea.

-Because of the ritualistic nature of the bunna ceremony, if a jebena is not used to prepare and boil the coffee, by all accounts, a bunna ceremony is not taking place.
+Because of the ritualistic nature of the coffee ceremony, if a jebena is not used to prepare and boil the coffee, by all accounts, a coffee ceremony is not taking place.

-A household would traditionally participate in the bunna ceremony three times a day, preparing a pot of coffee in the jebena each time.
-On each occasion, the woman preparing the bunna will announce to all persons in the household that it is taking place, and will invite people to enjoy the ritual before beginning to roast the beans and starting the process of making coffee in the jebena.
+A household would traditionally participate in the coffee ceremony three times a day, preparing a pot of coffee in the jebena each time.
+On each occasion, the woman preparing the coffee will announce to all persons in the household that it is taking place, and will invite people to enjoy the ritual before beginning to roast the beans and starting the process of making coffee in the jebena.